Murder at 1600

-Murder at 1600 is a 1997 American action thriller film directed by Dwight Little and starring Wesley Snipes and Diane Lane.
+Murder at 1600 is a 1997 American action thriller film directed by Dwight Little and written by Wayne Beach and David Hodgin.
+It stars Wesley Snipes, Diane Lane, Alan Alda, Daniel Benzali, Ronny Cox and Dennis Miller and follows a homicide detective who works with a secret service agent to investigate the murder of a young woman at the White House and uncover its conspiracy.

 Plot

 In a restroom in the White House, a janitor finds secretary Carla Town dead.
 Metropolitan Police homicide detective Harlan Regis, whose apartment block is awaiting demolition in favor of a parking lot, is put on the case.
 At the White House, Regis is introduced to U.S. Secret Service Director Nick Spikings, National Security Advisor Alvin Jordan, and Secret Service agent Nina Chance.
 Spikings assigns Chance, a former Olympic gold-medal sharpshooter, to keep an eye on Regis.

 Parallel to this, the White House has to deal with an impending international crisis: President Jack Neil has been trying to deal with a situation where American servicemen are being held hostage in North Korea, and some people—including several members of his inner circle, led by Vice President Gordon Dylan—think that Neil is not handling it the right way.
 Some people think that Neil should send troops to North Korea to rescue the hostages, but he does not want to risk a potential second Korean War.

 White House janitor Cory Allen Luchessi was apparently unaccounted for on the night of the murder and had once made a pass at Carla.
 He is arrested and questioned, but his testimony and a clearly set-up piece of evidence lead Regis to suspect that the Secret Service may be involved.
 That night, Regis finds his apartment burglarized; the culprit escapes, and in a subsequent search, a hidden bug is found.

 In a picture of Carla, Regis sees Burton Cash, the Secret Service agent assigned to Kyle Neil, the president's son.
 Regis figures out that Kyle had sex with Carla on the night of the murder.
 At a dance club, Regis talks with a young woman who says that Kyle once bragged that he once shared a mistress with his father.
-Carla's uncle's company, Brookline Associates, is the president's leading East Coast fundraiser, and also owns the apartment that Carla lived in.
+Carla's uncle's company, Brookline Associates, is the president's leading East Coast fundraiser and also owns the apartment that Carla lived in.